havebeenfitz/om-random-coffee-bot/README.md

 ![dogee](https://om-random-coffee-bot-bucket.s3.amazonaws.com/sobaka.jpg)

-OM Random Coffee Telegram bot
+The bot generates pairs from registered users for them to meet each other either online or in person.

 Deployed with AWS Lambda (python 3.9 runtime).
 User data stored in DynamoDB.

 Dependencies: